Coast Guard rescues surfers who went out to sea during Storm Jorge weather warning

 The two surfers were winched on board the helicopter and were brought to Sligo Airport by the Irish Coast Guard.
 File photograph: Collins

-The Irish Coast Guard was forced to rescue two surfers who ignored orange level weather warnings and went out to sea on Saturday.
+The Irish Coast Guard rescued two surfers went out to sea on Saturday during Storm Jorge.

 The Rescue helicopter II8 was scrambled at 10.30am on Saturday after receiving a call from a member of the public that somebody in the water off the coast of Co Sligo was in trouble.